Exabyte-io/icet/doc/userguide/source/basic/analyze_monte_carlo.rst

 A gap in the semi-grand canonical (SGC) data around 85% Pd indicates a very asymmetric miscibility gap, which agrees with `experimental assessments of the phase diagram <http://resource.npl.co.uk/mtdata/phdiagrams/agpd.htm>`_.
-(It is possible to sample across the miscibility gap using the variance-constrained semi-grand canonical (VCSGC) ensemble for sampling.)
+It is possible to sample across the miscibility gap using the variance-constrained semi-grand canonical (VCSGC) ensemble for sampling.
+The latter, however, might require longer simulation times to converge.
 It can also be instructive to plot the mixing energy.

 .. literalinclude:: ../../../../tutorial/basic/7_plot_monte_carlo_data.py
    :start-after: # step 2